tikzit/tikzit/README.md

 ## Building on Linux

 This should be buildable in Linux using a "standard" dev setup (gcc, flex, bison, make) as well as Qt.
-It has been tested with Qt 5.9, which is packaged with Ubuntu 18.04 (Bionic Beaver).
-The setup on Ubuntu is:
+It has been most recently tested with Qt 6.2.
+First <a href="https://www.qt.io/">Install Qt</a> and add the `$QTDIR/bin` to your `PATH`.
+The other dependencies should be available via your package manager, e.g. on Ubuntu 22.04 run:

-    $ sudo apt -y install flex bison qt5-default libpoppler-dev libpoppler-cpp-dev
+    sudo apt install flex bison libpoppler-dev libpoppler-cpp-dev libgl1-mesa-dev

 After that, building is:

-    $ qmake -r
+    qmake -r
-    $ make
+    make

 To get a portable directory, you can then (optionally) run: